keithalewis/math/ross.md

 	\Delta_t = \sum_{\tau_j < t} \Gamma_j = \sum_{s < t} \Gamma_s
 $$
 where $\Gamma_s = \Gamma_j$ when $s = \tau_j$ and is zero otherwise.
-Note the strict inequality &mdash; trades take time to settle into a position.
+Note the strict inequality -- trades take time to settle into a position.
 A trading strategy is _closed out_ if $\sum_j \Gamma_j = 0$.

 [^2]: The sets $\{\tau_t = t\}$ are a union of atoms of $\AA_t$.